Difficile lectu: First performance

 A tale concerning how the canon was composed and first sung was offered by Gottfried Weber, a musicologist and editor of the early 19th century.
 In an 1824 issue of Caecilia, the journal he edited, Weber published a facsimile of the original manuscript of the canon (see figure).
 In his commentary, Weber included the following.

 The story is as follows.
 The otherwise outstanding Peierl had a number of remarkable idiosyncrasies of pronunciation, which Mozart often poked fun of in friendly interactions with him and with other friends.
 One evening, at a merry gathering, Mozart had the idea of writing a canon in which the few Latin words "Difficile lectu" etc. would emerge in Peyerl's pronunciation in a comical way, with the expectation that he would not notice this and would be fooled.
 At the same time, on the reverse side of the same sheet of paper Mozart wrote the mocking canon "O du eselhafter Peierl" ("Oh, you asinine Peierl"), K. 560a.

 The joke succeeded.
 After the strange Latin words had emerged from Peyerl's mouth in the anticipated comical way—to the satisfaction of all present—Mozart turned over the page, and had the group, instead of applauding, sing the triumphal mocking canon "O du eselhafter Peierl".

 Weber does not say where his story came from.

 Autograph

-The autograph (original manuscript copy, shown above) has survived; it is a "tiny slip of paper" (Searle) on the reverse side of which is—as Weber noted—the original copy of K. 560a.
+The autograph (original manuscript copy, shown above) has survived; it is a "tiny slip of paper" on the reverse side of which is—as Weber noted—the original copy of K. 560a.
 In a number of places the lyrics are blurry and difficult to read, a condition Weber attributed to stray droplets of champagne.

 A nineteenth-century scholar, thought perhaps to be Weber, repaired the manuscript by attaching new paper to its right edge, and on the added material wrote "Originalhandschrift von Mozart", that is, "original manuscript by Mozart".
 The manuscript can be traced through various auctions in Germany in the late 19th and early 20th centuries.
 In 1922 it became part of the collections of the Austrian author Stefan Zweig, and in 1986 was given along with the rest of Zweig's collections to the British Library, where it currently resides.

 A sketch for K. 559 is also preserved; its existence suggests that, contrary to what Weber recounted, Mozart must have planned his joke in advance.
-Both the autograph and the sketch can be viewed at the NMA website; see External Links below.
+Both the autograph and the sketch can be viewed at the NMA website; see External links below.
 The sketch was sold by the Sotheby's auction house in 2011 for £361,250.